Char-Hunt/Data-Retrievals/README.md

 ## Task 3.
 List employees in specific departments

 In this task, I pulled a list of all the employees in the Finance and Sales departments to obtain their office numbers.
 A notice about confidential file handling (in this case financial information) will be posted to those offices.
+I initially ran into problems isolating the two groups. but after modifiying the WHERE clause I was able to break it down.
 Here's how I did this:

    1. Filter the rows returned from the department column in the employees' table to include only employees from the 'Finance' department.
 Replace X with the appropriate column name and Y with the appropriate value to complete the filter:
 ![1545b044e75rf8iyfgk703r6t7g_3](https://github.com/Char-Hunt/Data-Retrievals/assets/138831832/dccf37f7-b5fc-4454-b6a2-db17ab9c14fc)